ajs-voices/clandestine-providence-ascendant-1/manuscript/006-family-time.md

 The toddler aged children were another cooridor over and JJ was happily playing with his friends until his mother gave a little whistle and his ears perked up.
 His head lifted over the half wall separating the toys from the classroom and he hurriedly put his toys away when he saw me holding his sister.
 If there was anything that boy hated it was sharing hugs with me.

-JJ didn't even bother with a Hi Mom as Naya had. he walked straight up to me.
+JJ didn't even bother with a Hi Mom as Naya had.
+He walked straight up to me.
 He punched me in the thigh and Mia scolded him.
 "We do not hit Jason Hill Junior.
 You know this, even if it is Uncle Nox and he deserves it."

 She winked up at me.
 "Now because of that you don't get to see him until we get home."